WillTDA/Discord.js-Akinator/README.md

 `npm i discord.js-akinator --save`

-For versions 3.0.0 and Above, you'll also need discord.js v13.
-This can easily be installed with:
+Version 3.0.0 or later requires discord.js v13 or v14.
+This can be easily installed in the following way:

-`npm i discord.js@13 --save`
+`npm i discord.js@13 --save`　or `npm i discord.js@dev --save`

 For versions earlier than 3.0.0, you'll need discord.js v12.
 However it is recommended you update to patch bugs and security vulnerabilities, as well as get the newest features from this package!